Annual report and financial statements for the year ended 31 December 2025

 Risks and risk management

-The Board assesses the risks faced by Future Generations VCT, reviews the mitigating controls and monitors the effectiveness of these controls.
+The Board assesses the risks faced by Titan and, as a board, reviews the mitigating controls and actions, and monitors the effectiveness of these controls and actions.

 Emerging and principal risks, and risk management